whatsupmailbox/whatsupmailbox.github.io/_posts/2015-08-22-Birchbox-Subscription-Box-August-2015-Review-Coupon.md

 <DD>Sample Packet, Value $2</DD>
 </DL>

-<p>I love it when I get bonus items.
+<p>I love it when I get a bonus item.
 It means extra product AND extra points for me to review which translates to more money to spend in the Birchbox shop ;)</p>
-<p>The</p>
+<p>This shampoo matches my hair's needs as it helps reconstruct brittle damaged hair that has split-ends.
+I color treat my hair and although lately I haven't been doing it as often as I did before, it still gets a beating from the heat styling, sun and chlorine (from the pool).
+The only problem is this shampoo has parabens and sulfates in its ingredients, so sadly I won't be able to try this out.
+What a bummer, I really did want to.</p>

 <br>

-<p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> I think the items in this box will get me "adventure" ready for my next vacation and although there was a repeat in items, I'll still be using everything.
-The total value of this box (not counting the Birchbox Plus item) came up to $24.40 which is more than double the $10 subscription cost.
-Plus you get 10 Birchbox points (which equals to $1) for reviewing each item you recieved.
-Since I got 6 items this month, I'll be getting $6 back so in essence this subscription only cost me $4, that's a <strike>deal</strike> steal!</p>
+<p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> This box was great for me and I found 3 amazing products that I love and will be purchasing, so that in itself was valuable to me.
+I received 6 items in total this month which means I'll be getting $6 back by reviewing them, so in essence this subscription only cost me $4, what a deal!</p>

 <p>Not a subscriber?
 You can <a href="https://www.birchbox.com/invite/whatsupmailbox"><big>join here</big></a> to start your subscription with the September box and don't forget to use coupon code <a href="https://www.birchbox.com/invite/whatsupmailbox" target="_blank">SMPBOX</a> and your first box will be the “I Definitely Do” Box, curated by the wedding experts at Style Me Pretty.</p>